rubyshrestha1/Hello-from-Ruby/README.md

 # Hello-from-Ruby
-This is the pre work project for android mobile app development.
+This is the pre work project for android mobile app development course under CodePath.